beginner-corp/lambda/readme.md

 }
 ```

 A huge amount of this code is working around quirky parameter validations.
+Builtin `Error` needs manual serialization (and you still lose the stack trace).
 The latter part of the code uses the funky AWS `context` object.

-We do better:
+We can do better:

 ```javascript
 var validate = require('@smallwins/validate')